reserve-protocol/protocol/contracts/plugins/assets/meta-morpho/README.md

 ## Future Work

-- Assets need to exist for each of the Reward Tokens
+- Assets need to exist for each of the Reward Tokens, which requires oracles.
+Only USDC meets this bar; SWISE, BTRFLY, and MORPHO do not have oracles yet.
 - The right reward token assets need to be registered for an RToken as a function of their collateral.
 This can be done using the above table.